kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

   versioned: true
 ```

-After running the pipeline with `kedro run`, the plot will be saved and you will be able to see the plot in the experiment tracking panel when you execute `kedro viz`.
-Clicking on a plot will expand it.
-When in comparison view, expanding a plot will show all the plots in that view for them to be compared side-by-side.
+After running the pipeline with `kedro run`, the plot is saved and you can see it in the experiment tracking panel when you execute `kedro viz`.
+Clicking on a plot expands it.
+When in comparison view, expanding a plot shows all the plots in that view for side-by-side comparison.

 ![](../meta/images/experiment-tracking-plots-comparison.png)
 ![](../meta/images/experiment-tracking-plots-comparison-expanded.png)